- Boron (B) is essential for all plant growth. It is import for cell wall structure, root growth, and pollination.

 - Apples are sensitive to over-applications of boron, and boron toxicity can result if the recommended boron application methods and rates are not carefully followed.

-Apples require an adequate supply of available boron.
+Apples require an adequate supply of available boron

 Soil tests and plant analyses

-Boron deficiencies may be suspected on light-textured soils where organic matter content is low, on soils with a pH above 6.0, and on recently limed soils.
+Boron deficiencies may be suspected on light-textured soils where organic matter content is low, on soils with a pH above 7.0, and on recently limed soils.
 Soil testing and plant analyses are both helpful in assessing the potential boron-supplying capacity of the soil and the current boron status of the growing plant.

-The critical level of hot-water-soluble B for apples in most soils is less than 0.5 ppm, depending on the soil pH, organic matter content and texture.
+The critical level of hot-water-soluble boron for apples in most soils is less than 0.5 ppm, depending on the soil pH, organic matter content and texture.
 The critical level of boron in the top mature apple leaves is about 25 ppm, and the ideal range is 35-50 ppm.

 Trees with leaf boron contents below the critical level should be sprayed one or more times with Solubor before flower formation and fruit set, or with dormant sprays when flower buds begin development for the next crop.
 Trees with leaf boron levels higher than 50 ppm should not be sprayed.

 Recommendations for apples

-Yield responses to applied B may be inconsistent and seasonal, probably due to environmental effects on growth.
+Yield responses to applied boron may be inconsistent and seasonal, probably due to environmental effects on growth.
 However, both yield and quality of apples may be improved with boron fertilization because available boron levels are low in some soils.

-Apples are sensitive to over-applications of B, and toxicity can result if the recommended boron application rates are not carefully followed.
+Apples are sensitive to over-applications of boron, and toxicity can result if the recommended boron application rates are not carefully followed.

 Boron should be applied for apples, especially on sandy soils in high rainfall regions or with over-irrigation, because soluble boron can be easily leached from the root zone.

 Download Agronomy Notes